 in total gross gambling revenue (GGR)

-in betting resulted in it being the fastest-growing category in terms of GGR in 2015
+in bingo resulted in it being the fastest-growing category in terms of GGR in 2016

-in LPMs to R2.4 billion in 2015, this was due to the continued introduction of new LPM sites
+in LPM GGR to R2.7 billion in 2016, this was due to the continued introduction of new LPM sites

-Welcome to the fifth edition of Gambling outlook 2016-2020.
+Welcome to the sixth edition of Gambling outlook 2017-2021.
 This publication focuses on segments within the South African gambling industry, with detailed forecasts and analysis.
 For each segment, we give details about the key trends we have noted as well as key challenges and future prospects we have identified.

-Gross gambling revenues for casinos, limited payout machines, bingo and betting totalled R26 billion in 2015, an 11.2% increase on the prior year.
+Gross gambling revenues for casinos, limited payout machines, bingo and betting totalled R27 billion in 2016, a 3.9% increase on the prior year.

 Sources: National Gambling Board of South Africa, PricewaterhouseCoopers LLP, Wilkofsky Gruen Associates, CASA

-GGR from all forms of gambling in South Africa rose 11.2% in 2015, up from the 8.4% increase in 2014 and the second-largest gain during the past five years.
-Payout rates remained relatively stable over the past three years.
+GGR in South Africa rose by 3.9% in 2016, down from the 11.2% increase in 2015 and the smallest gain during the past four years.